digitalearthafrica/deafrica-sandbox-notebooks/README.md

 2. [DCAL](https://github.com/digitalearthafrica/deafrica-sandbox-notebooks/tree/update-readme/DCAL): *The notebooks in this folder have been transitioned from the Africa Regional Data Cube (ARDC) to work on the DE Africa platform.
 They retain all the functionality of the ARDC implementations of these notebooks.*

-3. [Datasets](https://github.com/digitalearthafrica/deafrica-sandbox-notebooks/tree/master/Datasets): *Notebooks introducing DE Africa's satellite datasets and derived products, including how to load each dataset and any special features of the data*
+3. [Datasets](https://github.com/digitalearthafrica/deafrica-sandbox-notebooks/tree/master/Datasets): *Notebooks introducing DE Africa's satellite datasets and derived products, including how to load each dataset and any special features of the data.
+Some external datasets that are useful for analysing and interpreting DE Africa products are also covered.*

 4. [Frequently_used_code](https://github.com/digitalearthafrica/deafrica-sandbox-notebooks/tree/master/Frequently_used_code): *A recipe book of simple code examples demonstrating how to perform common geospatial analysis tasks using DE Africa and open-source software*